 The London Summer Seminar

 This two-week summer seminar offers an opportunity to gain an in-depth view of libraries and librarianship in Great Britain.
-Lectures and site visits will be arranged by the faculty of University College London's (UCL's) Department of Information Studies, the largest and one of the most historic and dynamic cities in the world, and will feature lectures and presentations at UCL as well as tours of libraries and cultural heritage institutions in England.
+Lectures and site visits will be arranged by the faculty of University College London's (UCL's) Department of Information Studies, the largest and one of the most historic and dynamic cities in the world, and will feature lectures and presentations at University College London (UCL) as well as tours of libraries and cultural heritage institutions in England.
 This international seminar is open to all students and professionals, not just students at the School of Information and Library Science (SILS).
 Librarians at all stages of their careers have found our summer seminars enjoyable and worthwhile and are welcome to participate.
 Students enrolled in a library science program can take the seminar for three (3) hours of graduate credit.

 Although most of the program will take place in London, there will be day trips to visit the university libraries at both Oxford and Cambridge.
 In London participants will tour behind the scenes at the British Library, the National Archives, the Imperial War Museum (including its library) and the Wellcome Library (including the History of Medicine Collection).
 Visits will be made to other types of libraries and there will be presentations from experts in the field of librarianship in Great Britain.
 There will also be guided tours of UCL and the Bloomsbury area of London.
 Some free time will be built into the program so that participants can explore London and visit other libraries and cultural institutions of their choice.
 The weekend will be free so participants can visit places of interest in London, Great Britain, or Europe.
 2014's schedule can be found here.